Skip to content

 The connect call

-The connect call is obviously that very first engagement and interaction that you will have with a prospect.
+The connect call is the very first engagement and interaction that you will have with a prospect.
 Typically it's short, so it's only 10 to 15 minutes and you're simply trying to identify:

 They're the three things that I look for to qualify someone in or out at the end of the Connect call.